skipoleschris/xsbt-cucumber-plugin/README.markdown

 This plugin will continue to track releases of both SBT (0.10 and onwards) and Cucumber.
 Requests for features can be posted to the issues list or emailed to the author.

 ## Release History ##

+### 0.2 ###
+Updated to be compatible with SBT 0.10.1 release.
+This release contains no code changes, it is just a recompilation with the build properties updated.

 ### 0.1 ###
 Initial release.
 Complete rewrite of the plugin to support SBT 0.10.